firesareba/Desktop-Humidity-and-Temperature-sensor-and-display/readme.md

 ## **Firmware Setup (CircuitPython)**

-The project runs using the CircuitPython interpreter.
-The main script reads data performs the conversion and updates the display every three seconds.
+The project runs using CircuitPython.
 ### **Code (code.py)**

-The core functionality includes Celsius to Fahrenheit conversion using the formula F \= (C \* 1.8) \+ 32\.
+I also included Celsius to Fahrenheit conversion.

 ### **Required Libraries**

-The following Adafruit CircuitPython libraries must be copied into the **lib** folder on the CIRCUITPY drive for the code to run:
+The following Adafruit CircuitPython libraries must be copied into the **lib** folder on the CIRCUITPY drive for the code to run, these are included in the provided ZIP in Firmware:

 * adafruit\_dht
 * adafruit\_ssd1306